jonasfallmann/mmsr-24/README.md

 # MMSR24

-## Setting up the Conda Environment
+## Setting up the Conda environment
 To set up the Conda environment using the `environment.yml` file, run the following commands:

 ```sh